phpdocker/lamp/README.md

 Download contents of this repository as a ZIP file and extract.

-Modify contents of `docker-compose.yml`, at least **rename container names to have unique ones for your project**.

 If you need to initialize database with specified scheme and content, put your SQL files inside `docker/mysql/sql` directory.